Ranni the Witch: Appearances

-The player must then defeat the demigod General Radahn to gain access to Nokron, the Eternal City, and obtain the Fingerslayer Blade, a weapon capable of slaying the Two Fingers, servants of the Greater Will.
-Ranni then transfers herself into a miniature doll so that she may be picked up by the player, initially pretending to be inanimate, though if she is talked to enough, she will respond in an embarrassed manner.
-Carrying her, the player fights through the underground Ansel River and the Lake of Rot in order to reach the Moonlight Altar, where Ranni slays her own Two Fingers.
-The player then gives her the Dark Moon Ring, and she bestows the Dark Moon Greatsword in response, before disappearing until the game's ending.
+The player must then defeat the demigod Starscourge Radahn to gain access to Nokron, the Eternal City, and obtain the Fingerslayer Blade, a weapon capable of slaying the Two Fingers, envoys of the Greater Will.
+Ranni can transfer herself into a miniature doll that can be picked up by the player, if she is talked to enough, she will respond in an embarrassed manner.
+Carrying her, the player fights through the underground Ainsel River and the Lake of Rot in order to reach the Moonlight Altar, where Ranni has slain her own Two Fingers.
+The player then gives her the Dark Moon Ring as her consort, she bestows the Dark Moon Greatsword in response, before disappearing until the game's ending.

-A sidequest involving Ranni's guardian, Blaidd the Half-Wolf, ties into her main quest.
-Blaidd was assigned to her at birth by the Two Fingers to uphold the Golden Order.
+A sidequest involving Ranni's loyal guardian, Blaidd the Half-Wolf, ties into her main quest.
+Blaidd was assigned to her at birth by the Two Fingers to keep Ranni in check.
 While the player initially helps Blaidd with various tasks, due to Ranni's defiance of the Two Fingers, Blaidd is doomed to go mad.
-The player can choose to trap Blaidd in an "evergaol" and save his life, though not his sanity, or defeat him in battle for his equipment upon the completion of Ranni's quest.
+The player can defeat him in battle for his equipment upon the completion of Ranni's quest.

-The player may choose to summon Ranni immediately prior to the ending, prompting the Elden Ring's destruction and the start of the Age of Stars, a "thousand-year period of darkness and fear".
-However, due to a mistranslation, while it appears "frightening and somber", she actually separates the Lands Between from the Greater Will.

-In an optional quest, the player can attempt to ally with Preceptor Seluvis and betray Ranni by giving her an "Amber Draught" that will transform her into a puppet.
+In an optional quest, the player can attempt to ally with the treacherous Preceptor Seluvis and betray Ranni by giving her an "Amber Draught" to transform her into Seluvis's puppet.
 However, attempting this will fail, causing Ranni to kill both the player and Seluvis for their insolence and leave, and forcing the player to absolve their sins to gain her forgiveness.

+The player may choose to summon Ranni immediately prior to the ending, prompting the Elden Ring's removal from the universe by Ranni and the start of the Age of Stars.
+With this, life is free from external interference and the concept of godhood brought by the Elden ring ceases to exist.

 Development

 Ranni's name, amongst other demigods featured in the game, was rumored to have been inspired by the name of George R. R. Martin, with all of them starting with the letters of his initials, although the author later denied it as a coincidence.
 He did, however, state that the similar names of the demigods were due to his fondness for giving family members and close kin names that "have something in common".
+Ian Walker of Kotaku speculated that Ranni's character was inspired by the young witch Schierke from Berserk, a manga that has commonly influenced the works of Hidetaka Miyazaki.
+Despite noting that Ranni was vastly more powerful, her bond with Blaidd was noted as being similar to Schierke's ability to calm Guts when he is wearing the wolf-like Berserker Armor, which Blaidd's howling pose had referenced in one of the game's trailers.